nevill/zongji/README.md

 This package is a "pure JS" implementation based on [`node-mysql`](https://github.com/felixge/node-mysql).
 Since v0.2.0, The native part (which was written in C++) has been dropped.

-This package has been tested to work in MySQL 5.1, 5.5, 5.6, and 5.7.
-All MySQL server version greater than 5.1.14 are supported.
+This package has been tested to work in MySQL 5.5, 5.6, and 5.7.

 ## Quick Start